LaunchCodeEducation/lchs/src/chapters/classes-and-objects/class-methods.rst

 Improving ``make_noise()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Notice that we send in an argument for a cat's mood when we call ``make_noise()``.
+Notice that we must provide an argument for a cat's mood when we call ``make_noise()``.
 However, *mood* seems like a good property to include with our object.

-If we add a new property to our ``Cat`` class, we can use that property to update the method code.
+If we add a ``mood`` property to our ``Cat`` class, we can use it in the method code instead of setting up a new parameter.

 .. sourcecode:: python
    :linenos: